-- Your mobile source of oxygen allows you to be more independent at home, which will give you the confidence and ability to go out. - Being active is a great way to slow down the progression of your condition.
+- You've been prescribed home oxygen. - Your mobile source of oxygen allows you to be more independent at home, which will give you the confidence and ability to go out. - Being active is a great way to slow down the progression of your condition.
 An active and motivated patient can greatly improve their quality of life through education and participation in a respiratory rehabilitation program. - It is normal to be scared or concerned to go out with your oxygen.
 However, it is very important to maintain an active lifestyle and increase your activity level.